Implement a quick-and-easy daily questionnaire for all employees to help protect patients and staff

 Because employees can complete the questionnaire on their own mobile device in advance, crowding is reduced, entry is expedited, and logging paper documents is no longer necessary.
 Audit reports can be generated and printed from the dashboard.

-Saving time – and potentially lives
+Results: Saving time – and potentially lives

 From concept to completion, Fallis says that the Wellness Pass took just about 10 days to implement.